The Good, the Bad and the Ugly (theme): Hugo Montenegro version

 Hugo Montenegro was an American composer and orchestra leader who began scoring films in the 1960s.
 After hearing the music from The Good, the Bad and the Ugly, he decided to create a cover version of the theme.
 Musician Tommy Morgan is quoted in Wesley Hyatt's The Billboard Book of #1 Adult Contemporary Hits as saying that Montenegro's version "...was done in one day.
 I think it was all day one Saturday at RCA."
 Similar to Morricone's original composition, Montenegro and a few session musicians sought to recreate this record using their own instrumentation.
 The opening two note segment was played on an ocarina by Art Smith; Morgan provided the sounds that followed on a harmonica.
 He was quoted as saying: "I knew it was live, so I had to do this hand thing, the 'wah-wah-wah' sound."
 Hyatt's book states that Montenegro himself "grunted something which came out like 'rep, rup, rep, rup, rep'" between the chorus segments.
 Other musicians heard on the record include Elliot Fisher (electric violin), Mannie Klein (piccolo trumpet) and Muzzy Marcellino, whose whistling is heard during the recording.

 Much to the surprise of Montenegro and the musicians who worked with him, this cover of the film theme became a hit single during 1968.
-It peaked at #2 on the Billboard Hot 100 chart on 1 June 1968, held off the top spot by another song from a film, Simon & Garfunkel's "Mrs. Robinson" (from the 1967 film The Graduate).
+It peaked at #2 on the Hot 100 chart on 1 June 1968, held off the top spot by another film song, Simon & Garfunkel's "Mrs. Robinson" (from The Graduate (1967)), and was on the Hot 100 for the most consecutive weeks for any entry entirely within 1968, a total of 22 weeks.
 It spent three weeks atop the Billboard Easy Listening chart during the same time frame.
-In September 1968, Montenegro's version reached the UK Singles Chart and began a steady climb, eventually reaching the top of the chart on 16 November and remaining there for four weeks.
+In September 1968, Montenegro's version reached the UK singles chart and began a steady climb, eventually reaching the top of the chart on 16 November and remaining there for four weeks.